Momen-j/Atlus-Navigator/README.md

 The Atlus Games Discord Bot is designed to help players quickly identify the weaknesses of enemies in popular Atlus RPGs, including Persona 3 Reload (including Episode Aigis), Persona 4 Golden, Persona 5 Royal, and Metaphor: ReFantazio.
 Instead of searching through multiple tabs or wikis to find enemy weaknesses, simply tell the bot the game and enemy you're facing, and it will provide a detailed weakness chart.
 Plan your strategy in advance or uncover unexpected vulnerabilities mid-battle, all without leaving Discord!

-## Watch the video to get a feeling of how the Atlus Games Discord bot works!
+## Watch the video to see the Atlus Games Discord Bot in action!

 Has this ever happened to you? -> (Last time before save: 2 hours maybe) Video will be a party from metaphor/persona walking up to an enemy they haven't seen before and completely getting deflected by a move killing the protag.